 how to do Threat hunting

-Threat hunting offers a number of key features and advantages that distinguish it from traditional security practices.
+Threat hunting offers several key features and advantages that distinguish it from traditional security practices.
 The most relevant of these are highlighted below:

-Threat hunting enables organisations to constantly evolve and adapt to new threats and tactics employed by malicious actors.
-Through threat hunting, security teams can identify patterns and trends in threats, allowing them to continuously adjust and improve their defence strategies.
-Continuous improvement involves a constant feedback loop, where threat hunting findings are used to refine security policies, update detection tools and techniques, and train staff on new defence tactics.
-This process not only strengthens the organisation’s security posture, but also increases resilience to future attacks.
+Threat hunting enables organizations to constantly evolve and adapt to new threats and tactics employed by malicious actors.
+Through threat hunting, security teams can identify patterns and trends in threats, allowing them to continuously adjust and improve their defense strategies.
+Continuous improvement involves a constant feedback loop in which threat hunting findings are used to refine security policies, update detection tools and techniques, and train staff on new defense tactics.
+This process not only strengthens the organization’s security posture but also increases resilience to future attacks.

-Through threat hunting, organisations can quickly adjust their defence strategies in response to emerging threats and the changing tactics of cyber attackers.
-Adaptability in threat hunting involves the ability to continuously modify and update the tools, techniques and procedures used to detect and mitigate threats.
-Thanks to this adaptability, security teams can respond more effectively to new challenges and vulnerabilities that emerge in the cyber security landscape.
-In addition, adaptability enables organisations to integrate new technologies and methodologies into their defence processes, thereby improving their ability to protect their critical assets.
+Through threat hunting, organizations can quickly adjust their defense strategies in response to emerging threats and evolving attacker tactics.
+Adaptability in threat hunting involves continuously updating the tools, techniques, and procedures used to detect and mitigate threats.
+Thanks to this adaptability, security teams can respond more effectively to new challenges and vulnerabilities that emerge in the cybersecurity landscape.
+In addition, adaptability enables organizations to integrate new technologies and methodologies into their defense processes, thereby improving their ability to protect their critical assets.

 Types of threat hunting according to need